 Intermediate piano skills for students needing additional applied piano skills and including those with a piano concentration.
 Develops skills in sight-reading, score-reading, accompanying, harmonization, transposition and basic keyboard harmony.
-Open to performing arts majors only.
+Open to Music or Music Education major only.

 Prerequisite(s): MUSC 1152 with a grade of C or above, or completion of the piano proficiency exam.